-One Introductory Environmental Studies course (BIS 240 Intro to Sustainable Practices, BIS 243 Intro to Environmental Issues, or equivalent course)
+- One Introductory Environmental Studies course (BIS 240 Intro to Sustainable Practices, BIS 243 Intro to Environmental Issues, or equivalent course)

-- A second quarter of Introductory Physics (B PHYS 115 or equivalent) OR a second quarter of Calculus (B CUSP 125 or equivalent)
+- A second quarter of Introductory Physics (B PHYS 115/118 or equivalent) OR a second quarter of Calculus (STMATH 125 Calculus II, or equivalent)

 School of Interdisciplinary Arts and Sciences (IAS) Requirements & Policies